crispgm/crispgm.com/README.md

 Source of [crispgm.com](https://crispgm.com/).
 Also available at: <https://crisp.dev>.

+## Theme

+The theme is called [Minimal](https://github.com/crispgm/minimal).
+It basically works but not exactly the same as this site.

 ## Dev

 There are 3 Jekyll sites here and will be built into `gh-pages` branch.